 H1 Blender level guide - Advanced

 This guide assumes you are already familiar with the basics of Blender map-making.
-You may also need the provided files from that guide, such as the Spartan model.
+You may also need the provided files from that guide.

 Let's paint some hills and gullies in our level to get out of this plane hell.